Hispanic Heritage Month 2022

-National Hispanic Heritage Month, celebrated each Sept.
-15 through Oct.
-15, provides an opportunity to recognize the contributions made and the important presence of Hispanic and Latinx Americans to the United States and celebrate their heritage and culture.
+National Hispanic Heritage Month is celebrated each September 15 through October 15 and provides an opportunity to recognize contributions made and the important presence of Hispanic and Latinx Americans to the United States and celebrate their heritage and culture.

 Baylor College of Medicine will mark Hispanic Heritage Month with a number of activities and highlight Hispanic trailblazers in medicine and science on our social media.

 The following events take place in celebration of Hispanic Heritage Month in 2022:

 Sept.
 8, 5:30 to 7:30 p.m.
 In honor of Hispanic Heritage Month, LMSA is presenting a dinner and conversation event titled “Culture and Healthcare in the Hispanic Community” featuring Dr. Rey Romero, associate professor of Spanish linguistics at the University of Houston-Downtown.

 Sept.
 30, 8:30-9:30 a.m., Texas Children’s Hospital will offer Pediatric Grand Rounds (co-sponsored by the BCM Office of Institutional Diversity, Equity and Inclusion), featuring Keila N. Lopez, M.D., M.P.H., associate professor, Division of Pediatric Cardiology, Department of Pediatrics.
 Dr. Lopez will give a talk entitled, “Good Trouble: The Pursuit of Health Equity in Pediatric Subspecialty Care.”